 Internal Radii and Corner Geometry

-In polycarbonate, sharp internal corners carry additional risk beyond the machining constraint: they are stress concentrators and a common initiation point for cracking both during cutting and in service under load.
-Generous radii are particularly important in PC.
+Internal corner radii in pockets and slots are constrained by the tool diameter in use — a sharp internal corner (0 mm radius) is not machinable.
+In polycarbonate, sharp internal corners carry additional risk beyond the machining constraint: they are stress concentrators and a common initiation point for cracking both during cutting and in service.

-As a practical design rule: set internal radii to at least 1/3 of the pocket depth, and specify a radius slightly larger than the nearest standard tool size to avoid custom tooling.
-For example, a 6 mm deep pocket should carry internal radii of at least 2 mm - specifying R2.5 or R3 matches standard 5 mm or 6 mm end mills and eliminates the need for a non-standard tool.
+Set internal radii to at least 1/3 of the pocket depth, and specify a radius slightly larger than the nearest standard tool size to avoid custom tooling.

-Transparency and Optical Surface Requirements
+Optical Surface Requirements

 Polycarbonate Compared with Other CNC Plastic Materials